starburst997/apple-code-sign/README.md

 - `GH_PAT`: The value of your newly generated token

+## Additionals secrets

+Also add these 3 secrets to your github repository:

+- `APPLE_DEVELOPER_EMAIL`: Your Apple ID
+- `APPLE_CONNECT_EMAIL`: Apple Connect email (if using a single shared developer this is the same as `APPLE_DEVELOPER_EMAIL`)
+- `APPLE_TEAM_ID`: Team Id from your [Apple Developer Account - Membership Details](https://developer.apple.com/account/#/membership/)

 ## Secrets reviews

-Makes sure you have all of these 11 secrets in your github repository:
+Makes sure you have all of these 14 secrets in your github repository:

 - `IOS_BUNDLE_ID`
 - `MAC_BUNDLE_ID`